This video was supplied by the presenter and is not an OTP production.

-This is a digital product—nothing will be shipped
+This is a DIGITAL product—no physical DVD will be shipped.

 Charlie Weingroff Training Rehab — Weingroff Movement Screening — Charlie Weingroff Physical Therapist

-Training=Rehab, Rehab=Training is a 12+ hour, 6-disc set shot on-location over a weekend at an Equinox Fitness Club in New York City.
-It documents Dr. Weingroff’s continuing efforts to reinvent and redefine the language between the rehabilitation and performance enhancement training landscapes.
-And while there are plenty of examples for those who just want the exercises, these DVDs are more about designing your own blueprints based on common rules that medical professionals and personal trainers should honor.
+Training=Rehab, Rehab=Training is a 12+ hour, 6-video set shot on-location over a weekend at an Equinox Fitness Club in New York City.
+It documents Charlie Weingroff’s continuing efforts to reinvent and redefine the language between the rehabilitation and performance enhancement training landscapes.
+And while there are plenty of examples for those who just want the exercises, these videos are more about designing your own blueprints based on common rules that medical professionals and personal trainers should honor.

 Here’s Charlie Weingroff, writing about this material…

-“The goal of my DVD set is to teach non-medical professionals the SFMA “with restrictor plates.”
+“The goal of my video set is to teach non-medical professionals the SFMA “with restrictor plates.”
 There will be no breakouts, no manual therapy, and no treating pain.

 “There’s a huge void where non-medical folks don’t have the tool(s) to work side by side with medical clinicians with the same template.
 Non-painful dysfunction is the FMS; you will learn how to get into those patterns with my DVD, and you will leave the painful patterns to those that are qualified.
 If that happens to be you anyway, all the better.